louismullie/temp-data/markdown_final/fd7ffee1-9f04-8ddd-22e2-bdbc3c968d87.md

 ### Ulcerated yellow-brown nodules on the chest [^e6f7148c].
 JAAD Case Reports (2021).
 Medium credibility.

 Question 3: What is the most effective medical treatment for this disease?
 A. Initial high dose parenteral penicillin G, followed by high dose oral penicillin V
 B. Metronidazole
 C. Liposomal amphotericin B
 D. Long-term oral fluoroquinolone therapy
 E. Rifampicin, isoniazid, pyrazinamide, and ethambutol

 Answers:
 A. Initial high dose parenteral penicillin G, followed by high dose oral penicillin V – Correct.
 Actinomyces are non–spore-forming, anaerobic Gram positive bacteria.
 Long-term intensive antibiotic therapy is the mainstay of treatment for actinomycosis.
 Actinomyces species have traditionally shown exquisite sensitivity to penicillin; however, prolonged treatment is necessary due to poor antibiotic penetration of the thick-walled masses and sulfur granules.
-This typically entails 2 to 6 weeks of initial parenteral antibiotics followed by oral antibiotics for 6 to 12 months.Severe disease may require surgical management.
+This typically entails 2 to 6 weeks of initial parenteral antibiotics followed by oral antibiotics for 6 to 12 months.
+Severe disease may require surgical management.
 B. Metronidazole – Incorrect.
 Metronidazole should not be used to treat actinomycotic infections without added antimicrobial agents as it is not active against pathogenic actinomycetes.
 C. Liposomal amphotericin B – Incorrect.
 Although it may sound like one, actinomycosis is not a fungal infection.
 Liposomal amphotericin B is the treatment of choice for mucormycosis.
 D. Long-term oral fluoroquinolone therapy – Incorrect.
 In vitro data suggest that fluoroquinolones should be avoided in actinomycosis.
 Other antibiotics that should be avoided include oxacillin, dicloxacillin, cephalexin, metronidazole, and aminoglycosides.
 E. Rifampicin, isoniazid, pyrazinamide, and ethambutol – Incorrect.
 This combination of antibiotics is the treatment of choice for tuberculosis.

 ---